You can get in trouble when you treat relationships as tools.

-No doubt, you do need to get a little extra work out of your body for a variety of reasons.
+No doubt, you do need to get a little extra work out of your body for various reasons.
 Sometimes it’s because you’re training.
 Sometimes it’s because disaster strikes.
-There’s a lot of different reasons.
+There are a lot of different reasons.

-If you can, you can avoid a lot of psychosomatic illness, and with a high level of awareness, maybe even all of it.
+If you can, you can avoid many psychosomatic illnesses, and with a high level of awareness, maybe even all of it.